oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

      For a multitenant database, ensure that the wallet is open on all PDBs as well as the CDB, and the master key is set for all PDBs and the CDB.

+     If the query output is not as per the above recommendation,  please do the needful to enable TDE in the target database.

 6. Check disk group size.

    Please ignore this step if you have provisioned the target database as per the instructions in this lab.